CustomTypeOne/LoopPatches/README.md

 Please follow these instructions from LoopDocs: [Open a Terminal in LoopWorkspace Folder](https://loopkit.github.io/loopdocs/build/step13/#open-a-terminal-in-loopworkspace-folder).

 Now that you have a terminal window opened in the LoopWorkspace folder, you can copy and paste the following sets of commands into that terminal window.
-If you see the word `error`, stop and review the instructions. **DO NOT CONTINUE after an error is observed.**
+If you see the word `error` at the beginning of a line, stop and review the instructions. **DO NOT CONTINUE after an error is observed.** (A whitespace error is a warning and can be ignored.)

 Copy the lines below that starts with `cd Loop` by hovering the mouse near the top right side of the text and clicking the copy icon.
 When you click the icon, a message that says “Copied” will appear on your screen.